Sertifi/Samples/Salesforce/SendZQuotesFromOppSample/README.txt

 In order to use, please:

-1. Create a custom field on the opportunity object named 'ElectronicPaymentMethodId'.
-Data type is 'Text', length is 64.
-If you would like to change the custom field name, you will also have to modify the Apex controller code to point to the custom field.

-2. Create a custom button in the Opportunity object with the following settings.
+1. Create a custom button in the Opportunity object with the following settings.

 Label: Sertifi Wizard
 Name: Sertifi_Wizard